RobSmyth/Git2SemVer.MSBuild.Fork/docs/Usage/Workflow.md

 The patch number is automatically bumped after a release to keep the version unique ([Semver spec, item 3](https://semver.org/#spec-item-3)).

-The version is bumped by either [Convential Commits](https://www.conventionalcommits.org/en/v1.0.0/) messages indicating that a feature or breaking change has been added.
+The version is bumped by either [Conventionial Commits](https://www.conventionalcommits.org/en/v1.0.0/) messages indicating that a feature or breaking change has been added.
 In exceptional cirumstances, such as to correct an error, a release's version can be manipulated by a release tag and then rebuilding the commit.

 ### Guava example